Sanzi: Shanghai

 In the middle of 2009, he moved to Shanghai continuing under the name “Sanzi Studio”.
-This move brought Sanzi an enormous amount of exhibition and commercial opportunities.

-Sanzi Studio participated in the 13th Edition (2009) of the Shanghai Art Fair, which "enjoys quite an impact worldwide and evolves as a famous Asia's celebrated art exchange".
+Sanzi Studio participated in the 13th Edition (2009) of the Shanghai Art Fair.

-He started to get attention from the upper echelons of Shanghai in property development, business, and the banking industry.
-They sought after him to host his exhibitions.
-Often these commercial entities have linkages in Beijing, Hong Kong, and Europe, which further extended his reputation.

 In November 2009, he had a solo Exhibition "Artishop • Sanzi • Charity" in Hong Kong, he was visited for the first time by the British auction house Bonhams.
 The proceedings of the exhibition were used to start the charity “Sanzi Funding” whose primary aim is to provide educational funding for impoverished children.

 July 2010, he had another solo exhibition in Shanghai, sponsored by Hang Seng Bank, at Zendai Contemporary Art Exhibition Hall, part of the Zendai Group.
 In addition to works themed Taoism, he also introduced his latest progress in Abstract Art.

-SANZI ART GALLERY
+Sanzi Art Gallery

-On November 23 (local time in the United States), Sanzi Art Gallery grandly opens at Laguna Beach, Los Angeles.
+Sanzi Art Gallery opened at Laguna Beach, Los Angeles.

 Sanzi Art Gallery has set up in Shanghai and Beijing as well as in Singapore and Kuala Lumpur.
 There also have special cooperation institutions in New York and Miami in the United States.
 This is the first time to set up a special exhibition hall for the artworks of Sanzi in Laguna, Los Angeles.